5 Karbon Alternatives for Accounting Firms in 2026

 Canopy is a solid Karbon alternative for firms that care about client-facing tools.

 While Karbon leans more toward team collaboration, Canopy puts client experience first with a clean portal, secure messaging, and solid document handling.
-You can also choose only the features you need, which controls the cost.
+Every tier now includes the full platform, so the specialist tax add-ons are what actually control the cost.

-Canopy is a smart option if your priority is better client communication and more flexible pricing.
+Canopy is a smart option if your priority is better client communication and you’re comfortable budgeting for metered tax add-ons.

 Ideal for firms needing only basic task and workflow management.